WEC-Sim/WEC-Sim/docs/most/advanced_features.rst

 and as explained in the :ref:`theory` the steps to be taken in order to obtain the data needed for their simulation are the calculation of the stationary values and the calculation of the controller gains.
 The first task is performed by the script ``Steady_States.m`` in the subfolder
 "Control".
 Specifically, through this, the stationary values of power, rotor speed, thrust force, generator torque and collective blade pitch angle are computed for both of the aforementioned control logics.
-The following characteristics must be specified in the script:
+The following variables must be specified in the script:

 * Value of power produced under nominal conditions and under conditions where the wind speed is greater than the nominal one: :code:`Prated`